primesearch/mfakto/README.txt

 Requires:
 - Microsoft Visual Studio
-- GPUOpen OpenCL SDK
+- an OpenCL SDK

 Steps:
-- download and install the GPUOpen OpenCL SDK from GitHub: https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases
+- download and install the OpenCL SDK from AMD: https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases
-- Ensure you have an environment variable named OCL_ROOT that contains the path to the SDK directory.
-You should not have to make changes as the installer does this automatically.
 - open mfaktoVS12.sln in Visual Studio.
 You can use any recent version as Visual Studio will automatically update your project settings.
 If the option does not appear, right-click the solution and select "Retarget solution" from